chiyodad/cbeams.github.io/_drafts/epoch.md

 -------------

 ### Managing redirects from a custom shortlink domain
 For greater concision I use a custom shortlink domain at [cbea.ms](http://cbea.ms).
-I manage this site's DNS using CloudFlare, and have a [Page Rule](http://blog.cloudflare.com/introducing-pagerules-url-forwarding) set up there to forward all requests to the full [chris.beams.io](http://chris.beams.io) domain.
+I manage this domain's DNS using [CloudFlare](http://cloudflare.com), and have a [Page Rule](http://blog.cloudflare.com/introducing-pagerules-url-forwarding) set up there to forward all requests to the full [chris.beams.io](http://chris.beams.io) domain.

 For example, given the shortlink